 - Red butterflies depict an upcoming significant event.

 Other Native American tribes believe that a wish whispered to a butterfly will be granted as these creatures can fly to the heavens and relay the request.
-The Blackfeet tribe honors butterflies as providers of restful sleep and peaceful dreams, enabling Blackfeet women to embroider lovely butterfly totems on fabric or buckskin, fixed on to the baby’s clothes or hair to help the child sleep.
+The Blackfeet tribe honours butterflies as providers of restful sleep and peaceful dreams, enabling Blackfeet women to embroider lovely butterfly totems on fabric or buckskin, fixed on to the baby’s clothes or hair to help the child sleep.

 In Hopi culture, a two-day ceremony of butterfly dancers is celebrated as butterflies are considered to be one of the wildlife spirits known as Kachina.
 At the same time, for the Navaho tribe, a butterfly is a symbol of joy and resurgence.
-This power animal is bound to the tail of a god, first established to be a cocoon and emerging with vibrant colors looking like a butterfly.
+This powerful animal is bound to the tail of a god, first established to be a cocoon and emerging with vibrant colors looking like a butterfly.

 In Celtic Culture

-In Celtic culture, butterflies signify happiness, honor, wealth, and good fortune.
+In Celtic culture, butterflies signify happiness, honour, wealth, and good fortune.
 They are considered as emblems of the human soul and are so well-loved in Ireland that it is against the law to harm a white butterfly.
 They are perceived to represent the fire of the gods and are believed to carry a dead child’s spirit into the heavens.

 In Roman Culture